SumoLogic/sumologic-documentation/docs/cse/cse-schema/parsing-language-reference-guide.md

 id: parsing-language-reference-guide
 title: Parsing Language Reference Guide
 sidebar_label: Parsing Language Reference
-description: Parsing is the first step in the Cloud SIEM Enterprise (CSE) Record processing pipeline—it is the process of creating a set of key-value pairs that reflect all of the information in an incoming raw message.
+description: Parsing is the first step in the Cloud SIEM Enterprise (CSE) Record processing pipeline
 ---

 This topic describes the CSE parsing language, which you can use to write custom parsers.